 Thus, not only is this indefinable resort fun and ultra friendly, it is woman owned as well, which makes it even more appealing (to this woman, at least).
 Plus, Nemacolin puts more people to work (900 – 1200 depending on season) than any other employer in the Laurel Highlands.

 And you never know what’s going to crop up next.
 When Nemacolin’s Mystic Rock was included on the PGA Tour, pro-golfers asked for an RV Park and the Hardy’s delivered.
 When guests made it known that they didn’t want to leave their pets home, the Hardy’s built Wooflands – a dog and cat spa/hotel – on the property.
-The original Hunting Lodge is undergoing a $30 million restoration, and should reopen soon.
+The original Hunting Lodge has recently been renovated – to the tune of thirty million bucks.

 Nemacolin currently offers fifteen places to eat, ranging from fine dining to grab and go.
 Among them: